rocky-linux/documentation/docs/guides/security/pam.md

 * `nullok`: in the `auth` mechanism allows an empty login password.
 * `sha512`: in the password mechanism, defines the encryption algorithm.
 * `debug`: sends information to `syslog`.
-* `remember=n`: Use thid to remember the last `n` passwords used (works in conjunction with the `/etc/security/opasswd` file, which is to be created by the administrator).
+* `remember=n`: Use this to remember the last `n` passwords used (works in conjunction with the `/etc/security/opasswd` file, which is to be created by the administrator).

 ### `pam_cracklib`